nickyout/webdriverio/_posts/commands/properties/2013-12-08-getAttribute.md

       desc: A function returning with requested attribute value
 ---

-Get an attribute from an DOM-element based on the css selector and attribute name.
+Get an attribute from an DOM-element based on the selector and attribute name.